 As woodworkers, it’s also part of your job to assemble frames for flooring or roofing.
 You’ll also be engaged in creating window and door frames by fastening wood together with nails.

-If you’re fond of building household items, the best career our team can recommend is to be a furniture maker.
+If you’re fond of building household items, the best career is to be a furniture maker.
 However, it may require a higher skill level and knowledge of dealing with different species of wood.
 At some point, furniture making also involves framing and panel construction.

 You should also know that cabinet makers fall in the furniture category, and installing cabinets requires knowledge in wood finishing.
 Also, woodworkers salary in this category is one of the highest paying among others.

 Even if you’re not keen on building furniture, you can still be considered a woodworker when working on smaller workpieces.
 As a whittler, you don’t consider woodwork as a professional career.

 Another fascinating career option for woodworkers is becoming a woodturner.
 Instead of crafting furniture, woodturners specialize in transforming wood into beautiful cups, bowls, or dishes using a lathe.